-Welcome to Curbed Comparisons, a column that explores what one can rent for a set dollar amount in various San Francisco neighborhoods.
-Is one person's studio another person's townhouse?
+Welcome to Curbed Comparisons, a column that explores what a person can rent for a set dollar amount in various San Francisco neighborhoods.
+Is one man's studio another man's townhouse?
 Let's find out!
 Today's price: $5,000.